tkin91e55/Disk/README.md

 31/8/2014:
 (1) update the Disk.simp
-(2) it should be the disk creates cmd objects , and the the diskcontroller to handle the cmds
+(2) it should be the disk creates cmd objects , and the the diskcontroller to handle the cmds (done)

+7/9/2014:
+(1) there is problem that index of the diskcontroller iterator is not elegantly mechanized and not supporting the middle cancel function, i.e. when disk order a redo/undo command, index immediately done shifting already, even the disk state is not yet.
+Sugget using looking for target cmd and enusre the index will only do the shifting after confirm the target cmd will be executed